y330/FragmentQR/index.md

 #### **What will FragmentQR do for me?**

-FragmentQR can enable you to select any text, and press `⇧ + ⌘ + L` or `Ctrl + Shift + L` to copy it as a **text fragment**.
+ - **FragmentQR** can enable you to select any text, and press `⇧ + ⌘ + L` or `Ctrl + Shift + L`
+to copy it as a text fragment.
 You can then press `⌘ + Q` or `Ctrl + Q` to open the extension popup and generate a QR code from your clipboard.
 Reference your device below to know if text fragments are supported for you.

 #### **What browsers/platforms are compatible with FragmentQR?**
-Minimum requirements as of 10/02/2020:
+ - Minimum requirements as of 10/02/2020:
    - MacOS X 10.10: Chromium 80
    - Android 5.5: Chrome 85, Android WebView 81
    - Windows 7: Chromium 80